aaronshivers/angularfire/docs/rtdb/objects.md

 }
 ```

-In this section, we're going to modify the `/src/app/app.component.ts`  to retrieve data as object.
+In this section, we're going to modify the `/src/app/app.component.ts` to retrieve the data as an object.

 ## Create an object binding